dojo/docs/dojo/query.rst

 * :ref:`dojo/NodeList-traverse <dojo/NodeList-traverse>` - Advanced node traversal functions.

 The first argument is the ``selector`` which is a CSS selector string that identifies the nodes that need to be retrieved.
-The second argument is an optional ``context`` which limits the scope of the selector and only children of the will be considered.
+The second argument is an optional ``context`` which limits the scope of the selector and only children of this context will be considered.
 This can either be a string representing the node ID or a DOM node.
 For example:

 .. js ::